Chapter 1: This Venerable One is Dead

 The silence stretched on for a long time.

-The pain in Mo Ran’s stomach was like a raging fire as his flesh and blood were ripped to thousands of bits and pieces.
+The pain in Mo Ran’s stomach was like a raging fire as his flesh and blood were ripped to thousands of shreds and pieces.

 “His corpse is maintained by my spiritual energy; that’s why it hasn’t decayed.
 If you miss him, don’t waste your breath with me here.
 Go quickly, while I’m still alive.”